 Selling photos on Etsy is a great way to promote your work in a new marketplace and earn money at the same time.
 Many photographers use this as a way to earn extra money.
 Others treat it as a full-time job.

-Either way, both groups approach Etsy a very specific way to succeed.
+Either way, both groups need to approach Etsy in a very specific way to succeed.

 There are many creative ways of selling photos on Etsy.
 You can choose one or a combination of the following options.

 People love hanging art on their walls or buying small prints of stunning landscapes.
-Prints are great gifts for friends and family as well.
+And prints are great gifts for friends and family.
 Best of all, they’re always in demand, regardless of time or season.

 You can limit the countries you sell prints to.
-This will limit the number of buyers you have as well.
+But this limits the number of potential customers you have.

 You also need to find a printing/framing company (or printer) that is trustworthy.
-They must create images in the best quality possible.
+They must create images of the best quality possible.

-If you want to take this even further, try to have a lot of packaging options available.
+If you want to take this even further, have a lot of packaging options available.
 If you go the extra mile for your clients, you’ll impress them.
-And inspire them to visit your shop more often.
+And you’ll inspire them to visit your shop more often.

-If you juggle these tasks well, you’ll be able to draw in a lot of clients without breaking the bank.
+If you juggle these tasks well, you’ll be able to attract a lot of clients without breaking the bank.

-In general, photographers allow printing and prohibit commercial use.
+Photographers generally allow printing for personal use but prohibit commercial use.
 You can let users know that you’re okay with commercial use if they credit your art or pay you an extra fee.
 It’s completely up to you.